 AI photo recognition features automatically detect jobsite elements in images, such as hand holes, conduits, or safety issues.
 These tools enhance quality control workflows and help standardize field documentation without adding time to a technician’s day.

-Vitruvi is purpose-built for the construction industry, offering real-time project visibility, GIS-backed planning, and mobile-first data capture that keeps teams aligned from day one.
-While its geospatial capabilities are a key differentiator, Vitruvi is fully agnostic when it comes to plan file types.
-Whether you're working in GIS, PDF, CAD, or another format, the platform adapts to your workflow and helps you work smarter.
+Vitruvi is purpose-built for infrastructure construction, offering real-time project visibility, GIS-backed planning, and mobile-first data capture that keeps teams aligned from day one.
+While its geospatial capabilities are a key differentiator, Vitruvi is fully agnostic when it comes to plan file types—supporting workflows across GIS, PDF, CAD, and more.

 With AI-powered forecasting, production analysis, and automated data syncing between the field and office, Vitruvi improves accuracy, speeds up execution, and enhances collaboration across teams.
 The result is a unified system where planning, execution, and insights all live in one place—reducing risk, eliminating silos, and helping projects stay on track.

-Ready to see what smarter construction software looks like?
-Talk to the Vitruvi team to explore how we can support your next project.
+Ready to see how AI construction software can improve project outcomes?
+Talk to the Vitruvi team to explore how the platform fits your workflow.

 Pricing for AI construction software varies based on the tool’s features and its deployment method.
 Some platforms offer flexible pricing models based on users, projects, or data volume, while others are structured for enterprise-wide implementation.
 Many teams find that the time and cost savings generated through automation and predictive insights more than offset the investment.